codingNoah/MovieEntertain/README.md

 5. Yenoh Tessema--------->UGR/5405/13

-The reason we choose to use Relational Database is that the schema fixed.
+The reason we choose to use Relational Database is that the schema is fixed.
 They offer flexible query support.
 Provide a high level of data integrity.
 They are also well-known.
 And easier to implement due to our prior understanding.